Connect with others who understand.

 • Chest pain

-Studies show that dual therapy helps improve PAH symptoms by lowering your mean pulmonary arterial pressure (blood pressure in your lungs’ arteries).
-Many people also see improvements in their exercise capacity and 6MWD from the 6-minute walk test.
+Studies show that dual therapy helps improve PAH symptoms by lowering mean pulmonary arterial pressure (blood pressure in the lungs’ arteries).
+Many people also see improvements in their exercise capacity.
+Doctors can measure your clinical response to combination treatment through the 6MWD from the six-minute walk test.

 Side Effects of Combination Therapy

-Taking multiple medications to treat PAH can increase your risk of side effects.
-Because these medications widen blood vessels to help lower blood pressure, you may experience more side effects or adverse events than you would from taking only one medication.
-Side effects can include:
+Taking more than one PAH medication can raise your chances of adverse events (side effects).
+Because these drugs work by widening blood vessels to help lower blood pressure, you may notice more side effects than if you were taking only one drug.
+Common side effects include:

 • Headaches